Legal Guide

 Proper Fit and Condition

-The New York State Department of Motor Vehicles emphasizes that helmets must fit snugly and be in good condition without cracks, loose padding, or frayed straps.
+Under New York’s motorcycle helmet law, the New York State Department of Motor Vehicles emphasizes that helmets must fit snugly and remain in good condition, free of cracks, loose padding, or frayed straps.
 A properly fitting helmet should feel slightly snug and remain securely in place when the rider shakes their head.
 The chin strap must be securely fastened during operation.

 Helmet Styles and Additional Certifications